bashup/.devkit/dk.md

 # dk - the devkit CLI

-`dk` is a specialized version of [loco](https://github.com/bashup/loco), that uses a `.dkrc` file to designate the project directory, define commands, etc.  It extends loco to:
+`dk` is a specialized version of [loco](https://github.com/bashup/loco), that uses a `.dkrc` file to designate the project directory, define commands, etc.  It extends loco to provide:

-* provide skeleton implementations of [Scripts to Rule Them All](https://githubengineering.com/scripts-to-rule-them-all/) commands
+* skeleton implementations of [Scripts to Rule Them All](https://githubengineering.com/scripts-to-rule-them-all/) commands, as `dk` subcommands
+* an event-driven framework for fleshing out those skeletons
-* provide a self-installing, local [basher](https://github/basherpm/basher) instance for installing dependencies
+* a self-installing, local [basher](https://github/basherpm/basher) instance for installing dependencies
-* provide various convenience functions for detecting and fetching dependencies
+* various convenience functions for detecting and fetching dependencies
-* provide a  `use:` command that loads .devkit modules (by sourcing them at most once)
+* a  `use:` command that loads .devkit modules (by sourcing them at most once)

 ### Contents